-If you are injured or you become ill while not on the job, you may be eligible for New York State Short-Term Disability Benefits.
+If you are injured or you become ill while not on the job, you may be eligible for New York State short-term disability benefits under its Disability Benefits Law (DBL).
 While these benefits are limited both in amount and number of payments, they can be very helpful in providing cash to those who are temporarily unable to work.

 In order to be eligible for short-term disability benefits, you must have become injured or ill while not at work but must be employed, or recently employed, at the time of illness or injury.
 (Those who are injured on the job are covered under a different set of rules.)
 Additionally, pregnancy is covered under short-term disability.